-Coke volume plunged 25% in April; sees bounce-back coming
+Coke volume plunges 25% in April; hopes for 2nd half rebound

 Adjusted for one-time items, the company earned 51 cents per share, easily beating Wall Street projections of 44 cents per share, according to FactSet.

-Coke’s adjusted revenue of $8.6 billion also beat analysts’ forecast of $8.3 billion.
+Coke’s adjusted revenue of $8.6 billion also edged out analyst projections.

-The company said earlier that it no longer expects to achieve earlier full-year projections.
+Coke has already disregarded earlier projections for the year, but said it’s financial standing is strong Tuesday.
+Coke ended 2019 with $8 billion in cash and there was strong demand for a $5 billion debt offering last month.

+The company is also tightening standards at facilities, checking the temperatures of workers in China, where plants have reoponed.